 - Join our online chats, every weekday at 12noon ET during OCD Awareness Week.
 We will be hosting a serious of guest experts during OCD Awareness Week to answer your questions about OCD and related disorders.
 Got a suggestion for a topic or guest you’d like to see in our online chats?
 Email your suggestions to email@example.com now!
 For more information about how to participate in the #OCDchat series, click here.

 - Use the #ocdweek hashtag to help get OCD Awareness Week trending on Twitter and Instagram.

-- Show you support for Awareness Week by tweeting or sharing a photo of yourself with the 2014 OCD Awareness sign.You can also show your support for OCD Awareness Week on by Facebook and Twitter by changing your profile picture to show a photo of yourself holding our 2014 OCD Awareness Week sign (Coming soon!).
-In the coming weeks, you will be able to download the PDF and print at home, then snap a picture using your phone or digital camera and upload to social media to show your support.
+- Show you support for Awareness Week by tweeting or sharing a photo of yourself with the 2014 OCD Awareness sign.You can also show your support for OCD Awareness Week on by Facebook and Twitter by changing your profile picture to show a photo of yourself holding our 2014 OCD Awareness Week sign.
+Click here to download the PDF and print at home, then snap a picture using your phone or digital camera and upload to social media to show your support.
 Tweet and Instagram your photo with the hashtag #OCDweek… let’s see if we can get #OCDweek trending!

 - Donate your Facebook status during October 13-19th, 2014.
 Just copy and paste the following:

 For OCD Awareness Week, I donate my status in support of anyone who has ever battled this disorder.
 May they find treatment, comfort and hope.
 Together we can end the stigma around mental illness.
-Please copy and paste this as your status to promote the International OCD Foundation’s OCD Awareness Week efforts www.iocdf.org
+Please copy and paste this as your status to promote the International OCD Foundation’s OCD Awareness Week efforts.
+Learn more at www.iocdf.org. #OCDweek

 Other Ways That You Can Participate in OCD Awareness Week